-This article is a tutorial for beginner modelers for how to use polygon modelling to create an object using 3dsMax.
+In this tutorial for beginning modelers, I will explain how to use polygon modeling to create an object using 3dsMax.

 Note: Windows10 is used for this tutorial

 - 2 The Tools We Are Using for Today’s Article

 Before starting polygon modeling with 3dsmax, let’s check if you have everything ready for this tutorial.